YEAR IN REVIEW

 Lizzy continues to receive her prescription diet and supplements through our hardship fund, and keep her place as Lloyd’s ever so cuddlesome companion.

 A few months after adopting Beaux, Terra endured numerous personal tragedies, including a tree falling on her house and rendering it uninhabitable.

 Support through our hardship fund helped to ease her burden.
 “We appreciate the support during such difficult times.”

 Give with confidence

 During 2022 we achieved our goal to earn a 100% Four-Star Rating from Charity Navigator, the world’s largest and most trusted nonprofit evaluator.
 This is the highest possible rating on Charity Navigator, whose prestigious, third-party accreditation validates our nonprofit’s operational excellence.
 Now more than ever, our supporters can give with confidence to provide sustaining support for veterans and pets nationwide.

 And we celebrated 11 years serving veterans and saving shelter animals!

-In 2022 we will build upon the lifesaving work that your support makes possible.
+In 2023 we will continue to build upon the lifesaving work that is only possible with your support.